![]() |

 She: (admiringly): "How did you do that!?"

-Me (in manly humble mode): "Aw shucks ma'm, you just forgot to press the clutch pedal", then, noticing the curves of the auntie, "Sooo...
+Me (in manly humble mode): "Aw shucks ma'm, you just forgot to depress the clutch pedal", then, noticing the curves of the auntie, "Sooo...
 I see you went for the optional Bose sound system, much better use of the rear parcel seat, I always think."

 She: "I did not choose the fucking thing, I just removed it from my soon to be ex-husband's garage.
 That fucking cheating bastard."